RhysEJF/radical-alignment/concepts/cognitive-forking.md

 ## Welcome to Cognitive Forking

 If you've ever used GitHub, you understand forking.
 Someone builds software.
 You like most of it, but not all of it.
-So you fork it—create your own version, keeping what works and changing what doesn't.
+So you fork it, create your own version, keeping what works and changing what doesn't.
 The original continues existing.
 Your fork exists too.
 Both can evolve independently.
 Sometimes they merge back together.
 Sometimes they don't.

 What if you could do this with worldviews?